☎️ Advice on +43 (0) 664 1923560

 Richtiges Bohren mit der TBH 1

-In this article we briefly explain how to use the TBH 1 diamond drilling machine correctly to achieve clean drilling.
+In this article, we briefly explain how to properly use the TBH 1 diamond drilling machine to achieve clean drillings.

-The TBH 1 is a drill that uses a special water adapter for wet drilling with diamond drill bits.
-Drilling with water is necessary to prevent damage to the drill bit due to overheating.
+The TBH 1 is a drilling machine that uses a special water adapter to drill wet with diamond drills.
+Drilling with water is necessary to prevent damage to the drill due to overheating.

-The water adapter on the TBH 1 is clamped into the machine's built-in 3-jaw drill chuck by default.
-It's important that the adapter sits firmly in the chuck and runs smoothly.
-Concentricity can be checked primarily at low speeds, for example, when the machine is running down.
+The water adapter on the TBH 1 is clamped in the machine's standard built-in 3-jaw chuck.
+It is important that the adapter sits firmly in the chuck and runs true.
+The concentricity can be checked, especially at slow speeds, e.g., best when the machine is coasting down.
 Concentricity is significantly influenced by the quality of the drill chuck.
-A special high-quality drill chuck can be retrofitted for improved concentricity.
+Special quality drill chucks can be retrofitted for better concentricity.

 Limits when drilling with the TBH 1